thunderdunk/hepterscores/README.md

 Getting Started
 ---------------

-If you want to keep it simple, head over to http://underscores.me and generate your `hepterscores` based theme from there.
-You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

 Download or clone `hepterscores` from GitHub.
 The first thing you want to do is copy the `hepterscores` directory and change the name to something else (like, say, `megatherium`), and then you'll need to do a five-step find and replace on the name in all the templates.

 1. Search for `'hepterscores'` (inside single quotations) to capture the text domain.